-To cover the modifications required for state-of-the-art modelling, scenarios will need to be updated.
+To cover the modifications required for state-of-the-art modelling, scenarios need to be updated.
 In order to provide a clear distinction between TYNDP and updated Elia framework, a rebranding was done of these scenarios.
 This section elaborates on Elia's proposal for most relevant storylines and scenarios for Belgium whereas section 2.4 goes into more detail on how these scenarios are constructed.

-As depicted in

-Figure 2.3.2 the Belgian scenario framework as proposed by Elia consists of 5 scenarios and one sensitivity.
+As depicted in Figure 2.3.2 the Belgian scenario framework consists of 5 scenarios and one sensitivity.

-Figure 2.3.2 Overview of the proposed Elia scenario framework
+Figure 2.3.2 Overview of the Elia scenario framework